Consensys/EthOn/EthOn_glossary.md

 Relates a create transaction to the Contract Account it creates.
 ### createsState
 Relates a Transition to the State it creates.
+### cumulativeGasUsed
+The cumulative gas used in the block containing the Transaction Receipt as of immediately after the Transaction has happened.
 ## D
 ### DASE_RULE

 ## E
-### EthOnAccountDataProperty
-Groups all Data Properties that are specific to an Account.
-### EthOnAccountObjectProperty
-Groups all EthOn Account Object Properties
 ### EthOnAnnotationProperty
 Superclass of all EthOn specific annotation properties.
-### EthOnBlockDataProperty
-Groups all Data Properties that are specific to a Block.
-These properties are usually functional because a Block can only be associated with a single instance of them.
-### EthOnBlockObjectProperty
-Groups all EthOn Block Object Properties
 ### EthOnConcept
 Groups al EthOn concepts.
 ### EthOnDataProperty
 Groups all Data Properties specific to EthOn.
-### EthOnMessageDataProperty
-Groups all EthOn Message Data Properties.
-### EthOnMessageObjectProperty
-Groups all EthOn State Object Properties.
-### EthOnNetworkDataProperty
-Groups all EthOn Network Data Properties.
-### EthOnNetworkObjectProperty
-Groups all EthOn Network Object Properties.
 ### EthOnObjectProperty
 Groups all EthOn Object Properties
-### EthOnStateDataProperty

-### EthOnStateObjectProperty
-Groups all EthOn State Object Properties.
 ### ExternalAccount
 An Account owned by an External Actor.
 ### ExternalActor
 A person or other entity able to interface to an Ethereum node, but External to the world of Ethereum.
 It can interact with Ethereum through depositing signed Transactions and inspecting the Blockchain and associated state.
 Has one (or more) intrinsic Accounts.
 While it is assumed that the ultimate External actor will be human in nature, software tools will be used in its construction and dissemination.
 ## F
 ### FullNode
-Ethereum Full Node, A Full Node is a participant in an Ethereum Network that keeps a record of the full Blockchain, the full state and engages in mining.
+A Full Node is a participant in an Ethereum Network that keeps a record of the full Blockchain, the full state and engages in mining., Ethereum Full Node
 ### from
 Relates a Message with the Account it originates from.
 ## G